hdinkel/linuxcommandline/README.rst

 ToDos:
 ^^^^^^

+- Features to try out:

+  - centered
+  - hlist
+  - glossary

+- Include examples from "Bioinformatics One-Liners"

 - Proper Use of sectioning:

-  # with overline, for parts
+  - '#' with overline, for parts
-  * with overline, for chapters
+  - '*' with overline, for chapters
-  =, for sections
+  - '=', for sections
-  -, for subsections
+  - '-', for subsections
-  ^, for subsubsections
+  - '^', for subsubsections
-  ", for paragraphs
+  - '"', for paragraphs

 - Better control of verbatim code-blocks: